 The benefits of seafood for kids are big!
-Fish and shellfish supply the nutrients, vitamins and omega-3s essential for strong bones, brain development, and healthy heart and immune system.
+Fish and shellfish supply the nutrients, vitamins, and omega-3s essential for strong bones, brain development, and a healthy heart and immune system.

 - Fish makes your brain bigger, literally!
 Your brain is nearly 60% fat, and omega-3 fatty acids found in seafood are among the most crucial molecules that determine your brain’s ability to perform.

 - Kids who eat fish at least once per week may do better in school.
 Seafood’s omega-3s help your kids’ brains develop, leading to higher IQs and improved reading and spelling skills.

 - Research shows that kids who eat fish at least once a week sleep better and have an IQ of about 4.8 points higher than those who seldom or never eat fish.

 - Along with supporting healthy eye development, seafood’s omega-3s support our ability to detect light.
 Nearly half of our eye’s light-detecting cell structure is made up of omega-3s.

 - Fish – especially salmon and swordfish – is naturally packed with Vitamin D, a bone-strengthening nutrient that is naturally present in very few foods.
 D is necessary for building bones and teeth and assisting in the absorption of calcium.